madhulathachavali/Drug-prediction-based-health-metrics/README.md

 ## Dataset Description
 This dataset contains 200 rows and 6 columns.
 It is used to predict the type of drug prescribed to a patient based on various health-related features.
 Source: Kaggle

-Columns:

 Age: The age of the patient (numeric).

 Sex: The gender of the patient.
-This is a categorical variable with two possible values:
+This is a categorical variable with two possible values: F (Female), M (Male)

-F (Female)
-M (Male)

-BP (Blood Pressure): The blood pressure level of the patient, which is a categorical variable with three possible levels:
+BP (Blood Pressure): The blood pressure level of the patient, which is a categorical variable with three possible levels: HIGH, LOW, NORMAL

-HIGH
-LOW
-NORMAL

-Cholesterol: The cholesterol level of the patient, a categorical variable with two possible values:
+Cholesterol: The cholesterol level of the patient, a categorical variable with two possible values: HIGH, NORMAL

-HIGH
-NORMAL

 Na_to_K (Sodium-to-Potassium Ratio): A numeric value representing the ratio of sodium to potassium levels in the patient's blood.

 Drug: The target variable, indicating the type of drug prescribed to the patient.
-This is a categorical variable with the following classes:
+This is a categorical variable with the following classes: drugA, drugB, drugC, drugX and drugY

-drugA
-drugB
-drugC
-drugX
-drugY

 ## Summary statistics:
 Age: The patients' ages range from 15 to 74, with a mean age of 44.32 years.